 As described in 'Hedging Policy of NWB Bank' above, NWB Bank uses derivatives to manage its interest rate and currency risks.
-To limit the credit risks associated with these derivatives as much as possible NWB Bank's policy is to only enter into transactions with counterparties with a single A rating at a minimum and limits are set to minimise the total exposure from derivatives.
+To limit the credit risks associated with these derivatives as much as possible NWB Bank's policy is to only enter into transactions with counterparties with a single A rating at a minimum and limits are set to minimize the total exposure from derivatives.
 The fair values of these derivatives can, depending on the agreements reached with counterparties, be hedged by collateral agreements (also known as CSAs).
 NWB Bank's policy is to conclude CSAs with all new counterparties and to ensure that netting agreements apply.

-In 2010, the creditworthiness of some financial counterparties decreased to such an extent that the positions held were reduced.
+In the periods ended 31 December 2010 and 30 June 2011, the creditworthiness of some financial counterparties decreased to such an extent that the positions held were reduced.
 Portfolio management, monitoring and collateral management were stepped further up with respect to individual derivatives portfolios for all counterparties, as well as for the total derivates portfolio.
 For example, risk concentrations in the swap portfolio are assessed and managed and the portfolio's spread across rating categories and countries monitored more closely.
-Of the total derivatives portfolio at December 31, 2010, over 40% of the contracts (measured by notional amounts) were entered into with financial institutions that have at least double A ratings, and over 80% of the contracts (measured by notional amounts) were entered into with institutions based in Europe.
+Of the total derivatives portfolio at 30 June 2011, over 39% of the contracts (measured by notional amounts) were entered into with financial institutions that have at least double A ratings, and over 84% of the contracts (measured by notional amounts) were entered into with institutions based in Europe.

-The total fair value exposure from derivatives to financial counterparties at year-end 2010 was €1,569 million, of which €1,095 million was covered by collateral pledged to the Bank (2009: €528 million and €86 million; 2008: €274 million and €86 million).
-The total fair value exposure from derivatives from financial counterparties at year-end 2010 was €2,613 million, of which €2,578 million was covered by collateral provided by NWB Bank (2009: €2,845 million and €2,647 million; 2008: €2,925 million and €2,307 million).
+The total fair value exposure from derivatives to financial counterparties at year-end 2010 was \in 1,569 million, of which \in 1,095 million was covered by collateral pledged to NWB Bank (2009: \in 528 million and \in 86 million).
+The total fair value exposure from derivatives from financial counterparties at year-end 2010 was \in 2,613 million, of which \notin 2,578 million was covered by collateral provided by NWB Bank (2009: \notin 2,845 million and \notin 2,647 million).

-The tables below break down counterparty risk by rating category:
+The tables below break down counterparty risk by rating category as of 30 June 2011: